Cohomology of locally-closed semi-algebraic subsets: From torsion to -adic coefficients

 where

 and $\pi$ is the reduction map.
-If we take the long exact sequence in cohomology associated to this, we get the long exact sequence of projective systems :
+If we take the long exact sequence in cohomology associated to this, we get the long exact sequence of projective systems:

 where the first two vertical arrows $\alpha$ and $\beta$ correspond to the natural projections.
-In addition, one checks that the composite $\mu_n \circ \alpha$ is just multiplication by $l$.
-By the previous section, the groups are all finite, so the functor $\varprojlim$ is exact (this is a particular case of the Mittag-Leffler condition), and hence applying this functor (i.e. $\varprojlim$), we obtain the long exact sequence:
+In addition, one checks that the composite $\mu_n \circ \alpha$ is just multiplication by $\ell$.
+By the previous section, the groups are all finite, so the functor $\displaystyle \varprojlim_{n\geq 0}$ is exact (this is a particular case of the Mittag-Leffler condition).
+So, once we apply the functor $\displaystyle \varprojlim_{ n\geq 0}$, we obtain the long exact sequence:

 In particular , this implies that we have an injection: